Shirochi-stack/Glossarion/docs/poeguide.md

 *Note: This method is a workaround since the POE API key is meant for bots only*

 *Warning: your POE account can get banned if you abuse this.
-Please increase your API delay limit to reduce this risk.*
+Please increase your API call delay to reduce this risk.*